-(1) Any person who packs, handles, or stores shucked shellfish must maintain it at an internal product temperature of forty-five degrees Fahrenheit or less beginning within three hours after it is shucked.
+(1) A person who packs, handles, or stores shucked shellfish or operates a shucked shellfish repacking plant must meet all the requirements specified in this chapter and the NSSP Model Ordinance for packing plants.

-(2) Any person who operates a shucked shellfish repacking plant must meet all the requirements specified in this chapter and the NSSP Model Ordinance for packing plants.
+(2) Shucked oyster containers must have a label or sticker stating either: “Do not eat or serve raw.
+Cook thoroughly to an internal temperature of 145°F for 15 seconds.” or similar language as approved by the department.

 WAC 246-282-060 Personal health and cleanliness.

-(1) Any person ill with or the carrier of a communicable disease which is transmissible through food and is in the infectious stage may not work in any growing area, shucking, packing or repacking plant in any capacity where that person might contaminate the shellfish or food contact surfaces with pathogenic organisms.
+(1) A person may not work in any growing area, shucking, packing, or repacking plant in any capacity when ill with or the carrier of a communicable disease which is transmissible through food and is in the infectious stage where that person might contaminate the shellfish or food contact surfaces with pathogenic organisms.
 The owner, the person in charge, and the employee are all responsible for compliance with the requirements of this section.

-(2) Any person who is an owner, a person in charge, or an employee of a shellfish operation must practice good personal cleanliness while handling shellfish.
-These persons must wash their hands thoroughly with soap and water before starting to handle shellfish and as often as is necessary to remove filth and soil that might contaminate shellfish.
+(2) A person who is an owner, a person in charge, or an employee of a shellfish operation must practice good personal cleanliness while handling shellfish.
+The person must wash their hands thoroughly with soap and water before handling shellfish and as often as necessary to remove filth and soil that might contaminate shellfish.

-(3) If the department determines by investigation that an owner or employee of a shellfish operation might be the source of a foodborne illness transmitted through shellfish, then the secretary may require medical examination of that person and laboratory examination of clinical specimens from that person to determine presence of infection.
-Any person failing to obtain an examination required by the secretary may not work for a shellfish operation, for a period of time the department determines that person could be infectious, in any capacity that could result in contamination of shellfish with pathogenic organisms.
+(3) If the department determines by investigation that an owner or employee of a shellfish operation might be the source of a foodborne illness transmitted through shellfish, it may require medical examination of that person and laboratory examination of clinical specimens from that person to determine presence of infection.
+A person failing to get an examination required by the department may not work for a shellfish operation, for a period the department determines that person could be infectious, in any capacity that could result in contamination of shellfish with pathogenic organisms.

 WAC 246-282-070 Construction and maintenance.

-(1) All owners and persons in charge of shellfish operations must arrange their physical facilities to aid in the flow of shellfish products through all handling, processing, and storage areas in a manner that will minimize contamination of the shellfish.
+(1) An owner or person in charge of shellfish operations must arrange their physical facilities to aid in the flow of shellfish products through all handling, processing, and storage areas in a manner that will minimize contamination of the shellfish.

-(2) Any owner of a shellfish operation must submit to the department for consultation properly prepared plans and specifications of physical facilities for shellfish processing or sanitation activities at least thirty days before the facilities are:
+(2) An owner of a shellfish operation must submit to the department for consultation properly prepared plans and specifications of physical facilities for shellfish processing or sanitation activities at least 30 days before the facilities are:

 (a) Originally constructed;